Return to the BUILD

 Secure Deck Panel A to Deck Panel C with two (2) DM screws.

-Be sure the fourth LED we fitted above is captured in its appropriate notch here.
+Be sure the last LED we fitted above is captured in its appropriate notch here.
 This is also your friendly reminder to try using 3-in-One Oil on all screws going into metal:

 Testing the Lights

 Retrieve your Battery Box and PCB from the previous stage.
-Connect the following cables from the panel assemblies to the PCB:
+Connect the following cables from these panel assemblies to the PCB: